MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 #### Search an index

 With an index created and documents uploaded, you're ready to send queries to the index.
-In this section, we'll send five different queries to the search index to demonstrate different pieces of query functionality available to you.
+In this section, we send five different queries to the search index to demonstrate different pieces of query functionality available to you.

-The queries are written in a `sendQueries()` function that we'll call in the main function as follows:
+The queries are written in a `sendQueries()` function that we call in the main function as follows:

 ```typescript
 await sendQueries(searchClient);